arnoschutijzer/risk.java/README.md

 =

 #NOTE: this repository is unsupported and barely functional anymore with the recent updates.
-Use are your own peril.
+Use at your own peril.
 HERE BE DRAGONS

 RiskProject 1.1